Derived graded modules: Retraction of morphisms

 \begin{proof} We have a commutative diagram

 in \(\mcalC\) by \eqref{DiagramMonadAssociativeUnital} and \eqref{DiagramMonadUnit}.

 Since \(\mcalG\mcalF\mcalG(a_M)\) admits a section \(\mcalG\mcalF(e_M)\) by \eqref{DiagramMonadUnit}, this commutative diagram fits into the assumption of the dual trapezoid lemma (\Cref{DualTrapezoidLemma}).
 This shows that the squares of the above diagram are pushout diagrams in \(\mcalC\), which implies that the square diagram in \eqref{DiagramMonadUnit} is a pushout diagram in \(\mcalC\).
 On the other hand, the square in \eqref{DiagramMonadAssociativeUnital} becomes a pullback diagram in \(\mcalC\) after applying \(\mcalG\).
-Since \(\mcalG\) is assumed to be conservative, we can conclude that the square diagram in \eqref{DiagramMonadAssociativeUnital} is a pushout diagram in \(\mcalD\). \end{proof}
+Since \(\mcalG\) is conservative, we conclude that the square in \eqref{DiagramMonadAssociativeUnital} is a pushout diagram in \(\mcalD\). \end{proof}

 \begin{lemma} Let \(f \colon M \to N\) be a morphism of \(\mcalD\).
 Then it admits a natural commutative diagram

 in \(\mcalD\). \end{lemma}

 \begin{proof} This is just the naturality of the counit \(\varepsilon \colon \mcalF \circ \mcalG \to \id_{\mcalD}\). \end{proof}